realworldocaml/book/en/exercises/io/answer_8.md

 1.
-  This seems like it would be straightforward with \lstinline+printf+, we would just calculate the width of the first column, and produce the right format string.
-For example, if the variable \lstinline+words+ contains the word list, and the width of the first column is computed to be 20 characters, we would use the following printer.
+  This seems like it would be straightforward with `printf`, we would just calculate the width of the first column, and produce the right format string.
+For example, if the variable `words` contains the word list, and the width of the first column is computed to be 20 characters, we would use the following printer.